marcbuils/chromecastjs/readme.md

 ## Getting Started

 A Chromecast app is composed by
 - Sender application to start your application from a device (on Google Chrome with ChromeCast plugin)
 - Receiver application open on chromecast

+### Install

+- Bower
+> bower install --save-dev chromecastjs

 ### Sender example
 ```html